Promoting the public understanding

 We are therefore joining together in an unprecedented way to invite the whole nation to examine the ways in which the contemporary sciences are complementary with or indeed part of an integrated whole with a theistic understanding of life.
 Aptly described as 'Grasping the Nettle' this movement aims to transform the public understanding of the issues at the heart of the Science/God debate.

-Produced in Scotland for a worldwide audience "Grasping the Nettle" will make signficant use of the TV/DVD series, "Exploring the God Question".
+Produced in Scotland for a worldwide audience "Grasping the Nettle" makes significant use of the TV/DVD series, "Exploring the God Question".
 Designed to take as objective an approach as possible to Science, God and the Search for Truth, the series brings atheists and theists to the screen to examine where the scientific evidence points in the cosmos, life on earth and human mind and consciousness.
 The respectful dialogue embodied in the series provides a model for the approach represented by 'Grasping the Nettle'.